mongodb/specifications/source/crud/crud.rst

   class BulkWriteError : WriteError {

     /**
      * The index of the request that errored.
+This is derived in part from the
+     * "writeErrors[].index" field in the command response; however, drivers
+     * MUST adjust the index accordingly for bulk writes that execute multiple
+     * writes commands.
      */
     index: Int32;